gglanzani/blog.lanzani.nl/content/post/2016-10-13-tab-in-vscode.md

 url: /2016/tab-in-vscode/
 ---

-Sometimes, instead of using [NeoVim], I do like to use [Visual Studio Code](https://code.visualstudio.com) (with Vim keybindings).
+Sometimes, instead of using [NeoVim](https://github.com/neovim/neovim/), I do like to use [Visual Studio Code](https://code.visualstudio.com) (with Vim keybindings).

 Visual Studio Code is a great editor with amazing Intellisense and debugging capabilities (for